fedora-modularity/meta-test-family/docs/user_guide/index.rst

         cd tests; MODULE=docker MODULEMD=$(MODULEMDURL) URL="docker=$(IMAGE_NAME)" make all
         cd tests; MODULE=nspawn MODULEMD=$(MODULEMDURL) make all

+7. `Prepare the environment`_ to run tests in.

+.. _Prepare the environment: environment_setup.html

-7. Execute tests from the module root directory by running
+8. Execute tests from the module root directory by running

  .. code-block:: shell